onap/archived-dmaap-messagerouter-messageservice/docs/architecture/architecture.rst

 Capabilities
 ------------
-Message Router is a RESTful web service used for any needed action with Kaka.
+Message Router is a RESTful web service used for any needed action with Kafka.

 Usage Scenarios
 ---------------
-Message Router endpoints are used to create/view/delete a topic in Kafka.
-Clients can use the Message Router endpoints to publish a message to a topic and subscribe to a topic
+Message Router REST service endpoints are used to create/view/delete a topic in Kafka.
+Clients can use the Message Router REST API to publish a message to a topic and subscribe to a topic

 Interactions
 ------------
-Message Service REST service uses the message service API to interact with the ZooKeeper/Kafka
+Message Router REST service uses the Kafka API to interact with the Kafka

    |image0|